Ecommerce Tactics Deck: 50 proven strategies to skyrocket your sales

 carousel merchandising audit examples

-The shopping cart is the last thing users see before completing a purchase.
-Users tend to abandon carts without a purchase at a rate of 69.99%, but a well-optimized shopping cart page can significantly reduce cart abandonment rates, improve customer experience, and ultimately drive higher conversions.
+It your customer has added a product to the shopping cart, purchase intent is climbing.
+While users tend to abandon carts without a purchase at a rate of 69.99%, a well-optimized shopping cart page can significantly reduce cart abandonment rates, improve customer experience, and ultimately drive higher conversions.

 When auditing the shopping cart page: